 Clinic

-Unlike every other art space, clinic has uncovered grey concrete walls showing
+Unlike many other art spaces, where white walls are the usual, clinic has uncovered grey concrete walls showing

 traces of the past.
 This framework for contemporary art puts the aesthetic in a

-new meaning, where you don't need a white cube to show what art is about.
+new meaning, where you don't use a white cube.
 The

-gallery is hard to find, as it is hidden behind a artisan coffee bar, follow
+gallery is hard to find, as it is hidden behind an artisan coffee bar, follow

-the side path on the right into the traditional garden and be surprised by visual
+the side path on the right into the traditional garden and be surprised by contemporary visual

 art.